MHSByteClub/mhsbyteclub.github.io/README.md

 #Documentation

+This is a description of the files in this project.

 ## HTML5 Boilerplate
 The license and readme .md files are left in the project because this site is based off of [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate).
 To better understand this site feel free to read [their documentation](https://github.com/h5bp/html5-boilerplate/blob/v4/doc/TOC.md).